microsoft/genaiscript/docs/src/content/docs/getting-started/index.md

 Shorten the following FILE.
 Limit changes to minimum.
 ````

-### System prompts
+## System scripts

-GenAIScript also automatically selects system prompts to support file generation and other features.
+GenAIScript also automatically selects system scripts to support file generation and other features.
 Since
-we're using files in this script, it will run the `system.files` script which teaches the LLM how to format files.
+we're using files in this script, it will run the `system.files` script which teaches the LLM how to format files
+in a structured format.

 ```js title="system.files.genai.js"
 system({ title: "File generation" })